josephpcowell/cowell_proj_3/README.md

 ## Potential Impact
 Vesta Corporation put out this dataset to encourage data scientists to help with the fight against credit card fraud.
 In 2018, [the worldwide cost of credit card fraud was over $24 billion](https://dataprot.net/statistics/credit-card-fraud-statistics/).
 With this knowledge, I hope my work, or the work of other data scientists exploring this dataset, will be able to aid in the fight again fraudulent transactions.
 <br><br>
-Below is an image of the ROC curve from my final XGBoost model.<br>
+Below is an image of the ROC curve from my final XGBoost model.<br><br>
 ![alt text](Images/xgb_tuned.png)